Computer model locks in Titans vs. Jaguars picks, score prediction

 The Jacksonville Jaguars will try to clinch the AFC South on Sunday when they host the division-rival Tennessee Titans in an NFL Week 18 matchup.
 The Jaguars (12-4) simply need a victory, but while the Titans are just 3-13, they won't be doing Jacksonville any favors on Sunday.
 The Titans lost 25-3 at home against the Jags in Week 13, but the Titans have come to life recently, getting two of their victories in the past four weeks.
 Rookie quarterback Cam Ward, the No. 1 overall pick, is showing signs of progress, throwing eight touchdown passes and just one interception in his past five starts.
 Trevor Lawrence is thriving as the Jaguars' signal-caller and will be facing a Titans defense that has struggled.

 Kickoff from EverBank Stadium is set for 1 p.m.
 ET.
-The Jaguars are 12.5-point favorites in the latest Titans vs. Jaguars odds from DraftKings, while the over/under for total points scored is 47.5.
-The Jags are -850 money line favorites (wager $850 to win $100), while Tennessee is a +575 underdog.
+The Jaguars are 13.5-point favorites in the latest Titans vs. Jaguars odds from DraftKings, while the over/under for total points scored is 47.5.
+The Jags are -833 money line favorites (wager $833 to win $100), while Tennessee is a +568 underdog.
 Before you lock in your own Jaguars vs. Titans picks, make sure you see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Titans vs. Jaguars on Sunday